 The first thing is that you need to do is to create a Rapid Rewards or Southwest account for your child.
 You can easily do this online and it will only take a couple of minutes.

-You can also choose to go ahead and mail in copies of your documents.
+You can also mail in copies of your documents.
 You may mail a copy of the child’s valid Government-issued I.D. proving age (for children) or the birth certificate (infants) to:

 - Southwest Airlines Customer Relations